sdonk/oscar-sagepay/README.rst

 License
 -------

-This package is release under the GPLv3 license.
+This package is release under the BSD license.

 Installation